Local government areas of the Northern Territory

 The Northern Territory is a federal Australian territory in north-central Australia.
 It is the third largest Australian federal division with an area of 1348094.3 km2 but the least populous with 245,929 inhabitants as at June 2019.
-The Northern Territory is divided administratively into 17 Local government areas (LGAs) generally known as Councils who are responsible for providing local government services.
+The Northern Territory is divided administratively into 18 Local government areas (LGAs) generally known as Councils who are responsible for providing local government services.

+The most recent local elections were held in 2025.
+The next elections are scheduled to be held on 25 August 2029.

 Area types

 As of 1 July 2008, there were two classifications of local government in the Northern Territory: